 Find Out About Your School

-Colleges and universities are responsible for providing access, support services and adjustments.
-However, there are many other resources available in the form assistive technology, adaptive tools, websites and software that will help you succeed in your quest for academic excellence.
-These may be but are not limited to: audio players and recorders, listening systems, calculators with special features, writing support and speech recognition, graphic organizers, mind mapping tools and so on.
+Colleges and universities are responsible for providing access, support services, and adjustments.
+However, there are many other resources available in the form of assistive technology, adaptive tools, websites, and software that will help you succeed in your quest for academic excellence.
+These may be but are not limited to audio players and recorders, listening systems, calculators with special features, writing support and speech recognition, graphic organizers, mind-mapping tools, and so on.

 The resources below help you get started researching and learning about the many support tools available for individuals with disabilities.

 We live in an amazing time for technology; thanks to the proliferation of hand-held devices and the ease of making apps, there is an app for almost any need, and for plenty of things no one knew they needed.